adibzailan/public_sandbox-dynamo_package/NODES.md

 - `debug_info`: Detailed debug messages

 ### wall_consolidator
-Performance-optimized ZeroTouch node that consolidates wall elements from one level to another while preserving their relative positions, constraints, and relationships.
+Consolidates wall elements from one level to another while preserving their relative positions, constraints, and relationships.

 **Inputs:**
 - `SourceLevel`: Level to move walls from